DIAGNijmegen/spgnn/README.md

-# Structure and position-aware graph neural network for airway labeling
+# Structure and Position-Aware Graph Neural Network for Airway Labeling

 ## News